ATF’s New Brace Rules are INSANE

 Frequently Asked Questions

-What are the main criteria for the ATF's proposed pistol brace rule changes?
+What are the main criteria for classifying a firearm as an SBR under the ATF's proposed rule?

-What actions can individuals take to oppose the ATF's proposed pistol brace rules?
+What actions can individuals take regarding the ATF's proposed brace rule?

-Individuals are encouraged to submit respectful comments to the ATF during the public comment period.
-Supporting organizations like the Firearms Policy Coalition (FPC) is also recommended to voice opposition to the rule changes.
+Individuals are encouraged to submit respectful comments to the ATF during the public comment period to voice their opposition.
+Supporting organizations like the Firearms Policy Coalition (FPC) is also recommended to help fight against these proposed regulations.

 Related News